shoptimax/smx_whoops/README.md

     instead.
     In the end, either of these should create the "src" and "vendor" dirs for you.

-3. Upload
-    modules
-    src
-    vendor
-    to your shop root.
+3. Upload "/modules", "/src" and "/vendor" to your shop root.

 4. Activate the module in the shop backend.